 The 1940 Act requires classification of the Company's investments by its respective level of control.
-As defined in the 1940 Act, "Control Investments" are investments in those portfolio companies that the Company is deemed to "Control".
-"Affiliate Investments in those portfolio companies that are "Affiliated Companies" of the Company, as defined in the 1940 Act, other than Control Investments.
-"Non-Control/Non-Affiliate Investments" are those that are neither Control Investments nor Affiliate Investments.
+As defined in the 1940 Act, "Control investments" are investments in those portfolio companies that the Company is deemed to "Control."
+"Affiliate investments" are investments in those portfolio companies that are "Affiliated companies" of the Company, as defined in the 1940 Act, other than Control investments.
+"Non-Control/Non-Affiliate investments" are those that are neither Control investments nor Affiliate investments.
 In general, the 1940 Act prescribes that the Company has control over a portfolio company if it owns greater than 25% of the voting securities of the portfolio company.
 The Company is deemed to be an affiliate of a portfolio company if it owns between 5% and 25% of the voting securities of such portfolio company or has one or more seats on the affiliated company's board of directors.
 However, if the Company holds 50% or more contractual representation on a portfolio company's board of directors, the Company will be deemed to have control over the portfolio company.